Anyalxxw/Dae-site/README.md

 ---

+Figma design
+The website design is based on the following Figma template:
+View the Figma design

+---

 ## About the project

 This project is a static front-end website developed by translating a Figma design into clean and semantic HTML and CSS.